Bushfighter

 ### One With the Undergrowth

-Starting at 8th level, moving through natural difficult terrain costs you no extra movement.
-You can also pass through nonmagical environmental hazards without being slowed by them and without taking damage from them.
+Starting at 8th level, moving through nonmagical difficult terrain costs you no extra movement.
+You can also pass through nonmagical environmental hazards, (such as sharp rocks or thorny plants), without being slowed by them and without taking damage from them.

-Further, while in natural terrain, you treat any partial cover bonuses granted by that terrain as one step higher (from one-quarter to half and from hald to three-quarters) and you can attempt to hide even if you are only lightly obscured.
+Further, while in natural terrain, you treat any partial cover granted by that terrain as one step higher (from one-quarter to half and from half to three-quarters) and you can attempt to hide even if you are only lightly obscured.

 ### Fade From Sight